Call Now

 Finally, you may be able to obtain custody by becoming what is known as a “de facto custodian.”
 A de facto custodian is a person who has been the primary caregiver for, and financial support of, a child.
 Indiana has a specific statutory code that lists requirements an individual must meet to become a de facto custodian.
 The important thing to know is that if you have been the primary caregiver, and financial supporter of, a child, you may be able to become a de facto custodian.

 While these cases are difficult, it’s important to remember that the law allows a neutral judge to decide these matters in the child’s best interests.
 This is where the assistance of a skilled attorney can help grandparents (or other third parties raising children) analyze their options and assemble the evidence to prove this to the court.
 This is a high evidentiary burden but one that can be met.
-Ciyou & Dixon, P.C. advocates handle all types of child custody cases throughout the State, including adoptions, guardianships, and de facto custody cases.
+Dixon & Moseley, P.C. advocates handle all types of child custody cases throughout the State, including adoptions, guardianships, and de facto custody cases.
 This blog is written for general informational purposes only.
 It is not legal advice or a solicitation for services.
 It is an advertisement.

 Facebook